-Q1 - What can lower density, slower growth, or more auto-oriented cities do?
+Q1 - What can lower density and more auto-oriented cities do?

 The first step is understanding and coming to terms with the fact that auto-oriented development is going to lead to traffic congestion.
-So a good place to start is with less on-site parking and allowing a vehicle trip gen credit for sites with reduced parking (conversely add a veh trip gen penalty for sites with a high amount of parking).
-For this to work without encouraging the overbuilding of the roadway network, a city must resist widening roads or adding more turn lanes.
-Instead, use the LOS analysis to determine problem intersections and then require non-auto improvements or cash in-lieu that can be spent on other transportation priorities.
-Another option is to establish parking caps or targets as part of the sector planning process for transit-oriented areas.
+So a good place to start to encourage less on-site parking is to allow a vehicle trip gen credit for sites with reduced parking and conversely applying a vehicle trip gen penalty for sites with a high amount of parking.
+For this to work without encouraging the over-building of the roadway network, a city must resist widening roads or adding lanes.
+Instead, use the LOS analysis to get non-automotive improvements or cash in-lieu which can be spent on other transportation priorities.
+Another option is to establish parking caps as part of the sector planning process for transit-oriented areas.